 - Medical conditions like thyroid disease, pelvic inflammatory disease and endometriosis.

 Treatment of heavy periods or menorrhagiaMedical treatment may include non-steroidal anti-inflammatory drugs, oral contraceptive pills, progesterone and others.

 Surgical treatment may involve:

-- Insertion of a Mirena coil: It does release a progesterone hormone that controls the bleeding.
+- Insertion of a Mirena coil: it releases a progesterone hormone that controls the bleeding.

-- Ablation: This is the burning or destruction of the lining of the uterus to prevent it from growing again.
+- Ablation: burning or destruction of the lining of the uterus to prevent it from growing again.

-- Hysterectomy: The removal of the uterus (normally the ovaries are not removed).
+- Hysterectomy: removal of the uterus (normally the ovaries are not removed).